-In September 2011, the FASB issued ASU 2011-08, "Testing Goodwill for Impairment," which is intended to reduce complexity and costs by permitting an entity the option to perform a qualitative evaluation about the likelihood of goodwill impairment in order to determine whether it should calculate the fair value of a reporting unit.
+In September 2011, the FASB issued ASU 2011-08, "Testing Goodwill for Impairment," which is intended to reduce the complexity and cost of performing a quantitative test for impairment of goodwill by permitting an entity the option to perform a qualitative evaluation about the likelihood of goodwill impairment in order to determine whether it should calculate the fair value of a reporting unit.
 The update also improves previous guidance by expanding upon the examples of events and circumstances that an entity should consider between annual impairment tests in determining whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 ASU 2011-08 is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011, or in fiscal 2013 for HEICO's annual impairment test.
+Early adoption is permitted.
 The adoption of this guidance is not expected to have a material impact on the Company's results of operations, financial position or cash flows.